 For complete registration and program information, click here!

-The 2018 WNY Education Law Conference is presented by the Erie County Association of School Boards and the WNY Educational Service Council, in cooperation with the Erie-Niagara School Superintendents Association (E-NSSA), the NYS Association of School Attorneys (NYSASA), and SUNY Buffalo Law School.
+This conference is presented by the Erie County Association of School Boards and the WNY Educational Service Council, in partnership with the Erie-Niagara School Superintendents Association and the New York State Association of School Attorneys and SUNY Buffalo Law School.